Uwe Rösler

-Uwe Rösler (/de/; born 15 November 1968) is a German football manager of VfL Bochum and former professional footballer.
+Uwe Rösler (/de/; born 15 November 1968) is a German football manager and former player who is the manager of 2.
+Bundesliga club VfL Bochum.

 As a player he was a centre forward, notably playing in the Premier League for Manchester City, where he was the leading goalscorer for three consecutive seasons from 1994–95 to 1996–97, and in the Bundesliga for 1.
 FC Nürnberg and 1.
 FC Kaiserslautern, playing in the UEFA Champions League with the latter.
 He also played Premier League football for Southampton, in the Football League for West Bromwich Albion and in Norway for Lillestrøm.
 Back in his native Germany, he represented 1.
 FC Lokomotive Leipzig, BSG Chemie Leipzig, 1.
 FC Magdeburg, Dynamo Dresden, Tennis Borussia Berlin and SpVgg Unterhaching.

 Rösler is a former East Germany international, whom he represented in the under-21 team and five times as a senior.

 In 2004, he began his managerial career with Lillestrøm in Norway, and later led Viking and Molde FK in Tippeligaen.
 He also managed Brentford, Wigan Athletic, Leeds United and Fleetwood Town in the English Football League, as well as Malmö FF in Allsvenskan, Fortuna Düsseldorf in the Bundesliga, and most recently AGF in the Danish Superliga.

 Club career

-Germany
+(East) Germany

-Born in Altenburg, Rösler started his career in the former GDR, joining Lokomotive Leipzig in 1987, where he spent one season, before moving on to BSG Chemie Leipzig in 1988.
+Born in Altenburg, Rösler started his career in the former GDR, joining Lokomotive Leipzig in 1981, where he reached the first team in 1987 and spent two third of his first season in men's football including two appearances in Lok's European campaign, before moving on to BSG Chemie Leipzig in 1988.
 Following this he transferred to 1.
 FC Magdeburg in 1989, where he spent a year before signing for Dynamo Dresden in the winter 1990–91.
 After two years with Dresden, he also spent two years with 1.
 FC Nürnberg, where he failed to score once in 28 games, resulting in him being loaned back to Dresden for the second year.
 Having grown up in the East, where players were nominally regarded as amateurs, Rösler found it difficult to adapt when he moved to the West after reunification: "I suddenly saw more individualistic thinking, cliques, a powerful press and personal politics around team selection.
 The Wall was still there in some people's heads and in many ways I was naive."